sseso/solo-campfires/README.md

 event_df = pd.read_csv(csv_dir / "detections.csv")
 ```

-- run pre-written plots for sanity checks, add new plots if desired
+- run pre-written plots for sanity check, add new plots as desired

 Runtime: 1-2 Minutes for detection pipeline, about 30/sec per 50 frames for movie rendering (with a sensible amount of detections), <30 sec for event statistics (based on tests with a powerful desktop computer and an average ThinkPad).